RU09342/lab-3-interrupts-and-timers-patelk6/Button Based Delay/README.md

 The pull-up resistor is placed so that high amounts of current do not flow from Vcc to the MCU.
 If this were to happen, our MCU would not have a very good day.

-An 8-bit binary counter is implemented using 8 of the GPIO pins.
-Upon button press,
-### Advanced Work - Binary Counter
-An 8-bit binary counter is implemented using the MSP430G2553.
-The code is included in the MSP430G2553 folder, as main_Adv.c.
-This counter works by using breadboard jumper cables to connect the signal output by the GPIO pins to the LED's.
-A picture of this set up is included below:

-The counter works fairly well, being able to count up to 255, and resetting once we go past 255.

 #### Known bugs
 The only known bugs in both the binary counter and the regular button based interrupt, is that lack of debouncing.
 Sometimes,